ETCLabs/EtcPal/docs/interface_indexes.md

 In our protocols, we use the interface index mostly for multicasting purposes.
 When used this way, it is used to specify an interface on which to send or receive multicast traffic for a given socket.
-The @ref lwpa_socket API uses them to specify network interfaces for the @ref LWPA_MCAST_JOIN_GROUP,
+The @ref etcpal_socket API uses them to specify network interfaces for the @ref ETCPAL_MCAST_JOIN_GROUP,
-@ref LWPA_MCAST_LEAVE_GROUP, and @ref LWPA_IP_MULTICAST_IF socket options.
+@ref ETCPAL_MCAST_LEAVE_GROUP, and @ref ETCPAL_IP_MULTICAST_IF socket options.

 The interface index is of type `unsigned int`; 0 is an invalid value for specifying a specific interface, but can be used as a wildcard (signaling the kernel to pick the "best" or most appropriate interface).
-Interface indexes for each connected interface can be obtained from the @ref lwpa_netint API (in the
-@ref LwpaNetintInfo structure returned from lwpa_netint calls), or from the relevant OS APIs on OSes that support them (many conform to the standard interface specified by RFC 3493).
+Interface indexes for each connected interface can be obtained from the @ref etcpal_netint API (in the @ref EtcPalNetintInfo structure returned from etcpal_netint calls), or from the relevant OS APIs on OSes that support them (many conform to the standard interface specified by RFC 3493).

 Some embedded stacks have limited or nonstandard ways to obtain a network